 It is made with healthy ingredients such as cucumbers, tomatoes, onion, olives, and feta cheese.

 This simple Greek Salad is ready in 15 minutes and packed with Mediterranean flavors you will love.

 You can also serve it on its own as a light meal or supper.

 It is made with a few good quality ingredients and doesn't need much preparation or fancy presentation.

 Why This Recipe Works?

-- It is healthy, colourful, refreshing and extremely delicious.
+- It is healthy, colorful, refreshing, and extremely delicious.

-- You can make it in just 15 minutes, no cooking required.
+- You can make it in just 15 minutes, with no cooking required.

 - It is a great side to many dishes or summer BBQs but also can be served as a light meal on its own.

 - This Greek Cucumber Salad is not only delicious but is a refreshing mix of vegetables, tangy feta cheese, and a light dressing.